Tonevanda/PRI/README.md

 ### Copy Field
 Copies contents from one field to another.
 We use this to add all the text elements to a single one to improve querying.

+## M2.
+Schema -> Ideas to improve schema:
+- KeywordMarkerFilterFactory: Protects words from being modified by stemmers.